The Immigration Court System

 Immigration judges hear motions and conduct master and individual hearings.
 They accept evidence and admit it into the record.
 Immigration judges have broad discretion over proceedings and may question respondents in removal proceedings.

 Immigration judges are also authorized to hear motions to reopen, continue, or terminate proceedings.
-For a list of immigration courts, visit this link.

 The Board of Immigration Appeals